Wild animals

 • Species: Canis lupus

 Within the order Carnivora, wolves are part of the Canidae family.
 This family consists of various canids, including wolves, domestic dogs, foxes, and other closely related species.
+This classification highlights the rich diversity found within the Canidae family, showcasing the evolutionary adaptability of these animals across different environments.

 How Many types of wolves are there?